Reds vs. Mets Player Props Betting Odds

-Player props can be found for Pete Alonso and Jonathan India, among others, when the New York Mets visit the Cincinnati Reds at Great American Ball Park on Tuesday at 6:40 PM ET.
+Those looking to place a player prop wager can find odds for Pete Alonso, Jonathan India and others in the New York Mets-Cincinnati Reds matchup at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with DraftKings!